 If the electronic system fails at 9:00 AM, and a connection or quorum of Council cannot be obtained within the first 15 minutes of the meeting, the meeting will automatically adjourn, and begin at 7:00PM.

-3. Confirmation of Agenda
+- 2. Call to Order - 3.
+Confirmation of Agenda

-Be it resolved that Council confirm the agenda as amended.
+Be it resolved that Council confirm the agenda as presented.

 4. Declaration of Pecuniary Interest